Skip to content

 The Vails, Vailstown, or Veals, Veal Town?

-Could Vealtown actually have been Vails Town after the Vail Family?
+Could Vealtown have been Vails Town after the Vail Family?
 There is a rumor, but we can’t imagine that error carrying forward for so long without more reference.
 How about a Veal family?
 We can find no records or burials.
-So we really think we’ve hit a dead end here, but we’ll keep digging.
+So we think we’ve hit a dead end here, but we’ll keep digging.
 We hope the public digs in as well.
 This is a community answer that we all need.

 1850 Map of Somerset County – There was a “Vails” family of Basking Ridge but nowhere near Vealtown.
 Source: Library of Congress

-Then we were sent this reference to a Continental War soldier; Sergeant Noah Veal mentioned in nearby Rockaway.
+Then we were sent this reference to a Continental War soldier, Sergeant Noah Veal, mentioned in nearby Rockaway.

 Rockaway isn’t too far North.
-Sergeant Noah Veal (1749-1801) could be a reference, but we feel it’s too casual a reference and not significant enough to warrant family ties to Veal Town.
+Sergeant Noah Veal (1749-1801) could be a reference, but we feel it’s too casual and not significant enough to warrant family ties to Veal Town.
 Also, Alfred Lewis Vail makes no sense to tie to Vealtown.
 It was way too late.
 Source: Dover History – 1914 – Charles D. Platt

 In 1840, Vealtown became Bernardsville, named after Sir Francis Bernard, Colonial governor of New Jersey from 1758 to 1760.
 Bernardsville was incorporated as a borough by an act of the New Jersey Legislature on March 6, 1924, from portions of Bernards Township, based on the results of a referendum held on April 29, 1924.
 As they say….the rest is history.